 In addition to offering valuable insights into when the full suite of phototransduction components coalesced in the genome of our ancestors, the exhaustive search for phototransduction genes across a diverse range of organisms enabled the compilation of specific markers for photoreceptor cells.
-These markers were subsequently employed to detect photoreceptor cell profiles in the single-cell data of various animals, notably pinpointing potential photoreceptor candidates in all four non-bilaterian phyla.
+These markers were subsequently used to detect photoreceptor cell profiles in the single-cell data of various animals, notably pinpointing potential photoreceptor candidates in all four non-bilaterian phyla.
 However, not all phototransduction families were consistently present in candidate photoreceptor cells of non-bilaterian species.
 Moreover, distinguishing between the prevalence of ciliary or rhabdomeric pathways proved challenging.
 This suggests that these phyla might not strictly adhere to the classical ciliary or rhabdomeric pathways.
 Instead, they could exhibit unique, lineage-specific variations.
 This, to some extent, seemed to be the case also for some bilaterian organisms such as sea squirt and sea urchin.
 Our current understanding of phototransduction is heavily influenced by a surprisingly narrow selection of organisms.
 As such, it is plausible that these do not fully represent the true diversity of phototransduction systems across the animal kingdom.
 Research on the evolution of vision has, in recent years, seen an increase of interest in examining early-branching animals (Sebé-Pedrós, Saudemont, et al. 2018; Sebé-Pedrós, Chomsky, et al. 2018; Levy et al. 2021; Wong et al. 2022; McCulloch et al. 2023) —just like this study—as they offer key insights into the ancestral state of photoreceptor cells and vision.
 However, I argue that it is just as crucial not to overlook other bilaterian species.
 These could potentially serve as intermediaries, bridging our understanding between distantly related non-bilaterians and the handful of well-studied model organisms.
 It is only with a comprehensive grasp of the diversity of animal phototransduction pathways that it will be possible to fully trace the patterns that characterise their evolution.
 We are seeing exciting times, in which single-cell datasets of more and more animal species are being published (Gavriouchkina et al. 2022; Lust et al. 2022; Babonis et al. 2023; McCulloch et al. 2023; Piovani et al. 2023; Tominaga et al. 2023).
 Determining the evolutionary relationships among genes involved in phototransduction and pinpointing their presence or absence across a diverse spectrum of animals, is the first step for then exploring photoreceptor cell profiles in single cell data.
 This, combined with experimental studies, is contributing to further illuminating the intricate puzzle of vision evolution—a subject that has captivated researchers for centuries.